-If you’re an avid computer user, chances are that you use your keyboard to type in commands and letters while working on projects or surfing the web.
+If you are a regular computer user, your keyboard is likely your tool of choice when typing in commands while working on tasks or browsing the internet.
 If so, you might want to know what G Shift is and how to use it to maximize productivity and make your work easier.

-In this article, we’ll look at what is G Shift and how it can improve your productivity by leaps and bounds.
+In this article, we’ll look at G Shift and how it can improve productivity by leaps and bounds.

 Let’s get started!